 Without people in positions of power, there will not be diversity in the invitations sent out, creating another debacle for the fashion industry.
 Designers invite who they know.
 If you don’t know important people of color in the fashion industry, POCs will never be involved in street style and the overall diversity of fashion.
 This is not to say that there are not people of color in fashion.
 We can all 5 or so name amazing models, designers, editors, and executives from different backgrounds who represent specific brands, but when we look at the industry as a whole, there is a significant lack of people who are people of color in the fashion industry.

-Inherently, fashion shows are designed for consumers.
+Inherently, creative directors design fashion shows for consumers.
 Stylists and buyers use Fashion Week in order to view the newest collections for clients and magazine spreads.
 Consumers are complicit because they don’t make a big fuss over diversity, even sizing.
 High fashion is a game of exclusion, whether monetary or sizing.
 I remember the phrase from the film Bridesmaids, “You don’t alter a Vera [Wang] to fit you, you alter yourself to fit Vera,” and looking back, I was like YES, I need to lose weight to fit into certain brands.

 All photos belong to me and were taken during Paris Fashion Week in February of 2018.